microsoft/vscode-wiki/Smoke-Test.md

 ### Running
 1. Download current released stable and to-be-released latest VS Code.
 1. Execute the following command to run the smoke test:
 `npm run smoketest -- --build path/to/latest/binary`.
+1. **Under Windows** do not interact with the machine while the smoke test is running

 _Example commands:_
 * Windows: